hobru/Single-Sign-On-with-Power-Platform-and-SAP/StepByStep.md

 In order to trace what is actually happening we can perform a call-out from the APIM Policy to a Webserver that just shows us the content.
 This can be a site like https://webhook.site/ or https://pipedream.com/ or your own HTTP server running locally.

+> [!IMPORTANT]
-> Note: I do not recommend to use public sites for productive environment / credentials!
+> I do not recommend to use public sites for productive environment / credentials!

 In my demo-setup (all credentials / apps have been deleted after publishing this tutorial) I am using pipedream.